xzhangfordham/CISTutorials/mobaXtermWindow.md

 #### Step 3:
-A zip file named “**MobaXterm_Installer_v21.3**” has been downloaded to your computer. (this name may be slightly different depending on the specified version you downloaded in the previous step)
+A zip file named “**MobaXterm_Installer_v21.3**” has been downloaded to your computer. (this name may be slightly different depending on the specified version you downloaded in the previous step).

 ![Zip file](CISWork3.png)